 As part of a comprehensive program of skills training and counseling, Music Exploration is a proven method for helping recovering addicts focus on a goal other than drugs or alcohol.
 For many individuals, it is a crucial aspect in their ability to maintain sobriety.

-Activities Available in Music Exploration Groups
+Activities Available in Music Exploration and Art Therapy Groups

 Experts agree that music provides an excellent outlet for expressing emotions that might otherwise contribute to relapse in recovering addicts.
 When a person actively participates in music-oriented group sessions, it helps them build trust and confidence in their interactions with others.
 This skill will be a valuable tool after rehab when the individual attempts to reintegrate into society.

-- improvise on several different instruments to stimulate creativity
+- Improvise on several different instruments to stimulate creativity

-- use music composition or songwriting to express emotions
+- Use music composition or songwriting to express emotions

-- engage in discussions about song lyrics and how they relate to addiction problems
+- Engage in discussions about song lyrics and how they relate to addiction problems